Darius662/Permission_Migration_Tool/README.md

 ## Getting Started

 1. **Run the Script**
-   - Open PowerShell as Administrator
+   - Open **PowerShell ISE** as Administrator
-   - Navigate to the script directory
+   - Open the script in PS ISE
-   - Run `.\permission_migration_tool.ps1`
+   - F5 or Run

 2. **Main Interface**
    - **Source PC (PC1):** Enter the name of the source computer